 Before you could join an Amish church, you would need to talk to the preachers.
 And they would probably ask you to live in their community, come to church every Sunday, and live as they do for a while.

 After you've done this and been part of their group for about a year, if you are still serious about joining them, you would need to take instruction classes.

-You'd have to give up your worldly comforts, commit to keeping all their rules, dress like them, become an active member of the church, etc. And if you commit to everything they ask of you, they would take a vote in the church to see if everyone is ok with having you as a member.
+You'd have to give up your worldly comforts, commit to keeping all their rules, dress like them, become an active member of the church, etc. And if you commit to everything they ask of you, they will take a vote in the church to see if everyone is okay with having you as a member.

 Then, if they decide to accept you, you can be baptized and become a member of the church.
 (More about Amish baptism here.)

 Do I Have to Believe a Certain Way to be Amish?

 Yes, you would have to believe as the Amish do.
 Converting to Amish is not only accepting their way of life but also accepting their religion.

 Everyone in the church must be in unity on what they believe.
 Obviously, there may be minor differences in their beliefs, but overall you would have to agree on almost every Biblical principle.

 To join the Amish, you would have to learn their PA Dutch/German language.